 Started in 2001, the Washington Center partners with faculty from departments and schools across William & Mary to offer high-impact learning experiences for students in all majors.
-Among the diverse topics offered are government, policy, culture, business, and education.
-Since its inception, the Center has grown to become W&M’s “Campus in the City,” running Study in DC academic opportunities for almost 300 undergraduate students year-round, with a growing scholarship fund to support them:
+Among the diverse topics offered are government, policy, culture, business, education, and more.
+Since its inception, the Center has grown to become W&M’s “Campus in the City,” running Study in D.C. academic opportunities for 350+ undergraduate students year-round, with a growing scholarship fund to support them:

-- DC Semester Program: a deep-dive into multiple issues and challenges in DC with a internship based on student interests, runs each fall and spring semester
+- D.C.
+Semester Program: an interdisciplinary opportunity with an internship based on students’ interests, runs each fall and spring semester

 - D.C.
 Winter Seminars: an intensive 10-day opportunity between semesters in January

 - D.C.
 Summer Session: a distinct hybrid learning experience featuring class speakers for a week in D.C.

-Study in DC opportunities feature connections with W&M’s robust DC-area alumni network.
+Study in D.C. opportunities feature connections with W&M’s robust D.C.-area alumni network.
 These committed alumni offer students a chance to learn directly from topic-specific experts and practitioners in the field.
-Alumni also serve as mentors, counseling students in a one-on-one setting as they prepare to take their experiences to life beyond W&M. The small Center team offers individualized support to each student who comes through the door, with room for almost 300 in an academic year.
-Students have a personal relationship with the staff and faculty in DC, which enhances the quality of the overall student experience.
+Alumni also serve as mentors, counseling students in a one-on-one setting as they prepare to take their experiences to life beyond W&M. The small Center team offers individualized support to each student who comes through the door, with room for 350+ in an academic year.
+Students have a personal relationship with the staff and faculty in D.C., which enhances the quality of the overall student experience.

-With a focus on diversity and inclusion, the Center is raising more funds each year for its Study in DC Scholarship Fund so that all students who want to learn in DC, are afforded the opportunity.
-For 2019-2020 alone, the scholarship fund awarded $52,487 in student scholarships.
-We are hoping to give more in the subsequent years with the help of a new Advisory Board.
-In partnership with this Board and University Advancement, the Center is planning to better bring DC-area alumni together to more cohesively support one another and our growing student body.
+With a focus on diversity and inclusion, the Center is raising more funds each year for its Study in D.C.
+Scholarship Fund so that all students who want to learn in D.C., are afforded the opportunity.
+For 2020-2021 alone, the scholarship fund awarded $101,488 in student scholarships.
+We are hoping to give more in the subsequent years with the help of an Advisory Board.
+In partnership with this Board and University Advancement, the Center is planning to better bring D.C.-area alumni together to more cohesively support one another and our growing student body.